matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 and simplifies complex deployment scenarios.

-13. NEW SECTION - DEPLOYMENT PATTERNS
+NEW SECTION - DEPLOYMENT PATTERNS.

 1) What is a Kubernetes Deployment and How Does it Work?
 Answer: A Kubernetes Deployment is an API object that manages the creation and updating of ReplicaSets and Pods.